pensjonatus/flash-fiction/blog/say-no.md

 ---
-title: 'Say no'
+title: Say no
 date: '2024-07-28'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Nights are not quiet where I live because the windows open into a busy street.